 Practical example with Datathon2020 Article(content) recommender case

-If you are in the field of retail and e-commerce, most probably you have had the problem of choosing the right approach and steps to follow in a project with strict and short deadlines?
+If you are in a Data Science project, most probably you have had the problem of choosing the right approach and steps to follow in a project with strict and short deadlines?
 Sometimes it even happens whenever you work with freelancers, with which you have different point of view on the things.
-In this article we will share the steps we used in our own experience from the past few days.
+In this article we will share the steps we used in our own experience from the past few days in the field of retail and e-commerce.

 We participated in a limited time competition, where the timing is the key to success.
 Last week the Datathon2020 took place and we decided to work on one of the given projects.
 They provide a lot of free data and a specific case, on which to work.
 We personally liked the most one of the cases – Article recommender case.
 It is in our field of interest and the things we learned will definitely help us in the future.

 1. Case overview of our Data Science project